vcastilh/translation-noahMakefile/articles/tutorials/docker-valgrind.md

 [my Makefile tutorial]: https://man.sr.ht/~nloomans/makefile/

 I hope you found this tutorial useful!
-I like to integrate valgrind with my workflow and run all my tests with valgrind in the middle.
-It is much easy to fix a valgrind error when it appears.
+I like to integrate valgrind with my workflow and run all my tests with valgrind.
+This way one notices errors quicker, making it easier to fix.